jsarchibald/cs50/exercises/week8.md

 For the purposes of this problem, we're going to assume we don't care how this page looks on a smartphone.
 We're going to assume setting widths and heights by pixel were still acceptable practice in 2020, even though it's not.
 We're going to assume our users are using browsers that are okay with CSS calculations and transforms.
 We're going to assume our users have access to the Arial or Helvetica font.
 We're making a lot of assumptions here, because that's what we have to do to keep the problem relatively simple.

 For the ball itself, we're going to set the `position` to be `absolute`, so it stays in place on the page.
 The background should be some dark gray, maybe `#111111` (or `#111` for short).
-And let's say we want it to have a radius of 300 pixels -- that means we should set the `width` and `height` to be `600px` each and have a `border-radius` of `300px` (300 pixel rounding in each corner) to make a circle like that.
+And let's say we want it to have a radius of 300 pixels -- that means we should set the `width` and `height` to be `600px` each and have a `border-radius` of `300px` (300-pixel rounded corners) to make a circle like that.
 In summary:

 ```css
 .ball {